lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-username-and-password/express.md

 ---
-title: "Sign in with email and password in Express"
+title: "Sign in with username and password in Express"
 menuTitle: "Express"
 description: "Learn the basic of Lucia by implementing a basic username and password authentication in Express"
 ---